EntityOfCensus/eoc-ui/documentation/FHE Peer To Peer Data Exchange - EOC Survey Protocol.md

 #### 2.2 Request survey

 If a respondent matches the survey target group, they can request the survey from the client.
 The client will transfer the survey data to the respondent via a secure P2P channel.
-The respondent will own the survey data requested for feedback and store it as a Permaweb Arweave network block, encrypted with their own Fully Homomorphic Encryption (FHE) private key.
+The respondent will own the survey data requested for feedback and store it as a Permaweb Arweave network transaction, encrypted with their own Fully Homomorphic Encryption (FHE) private key.

 #### 2.3 Send survey feedback

 When a respondent decides they are ready to submit the survey results, they will establish a secure P2P channel to send the data to the client.

+## License

+This repository is license under Apache License v2.0 <http://www.apache.org/licenses/LICENSE-2.0.html>